-If you are new to Germany, you are probably wondering, what is “Fasching, Fastnet, Fastnacht?”
+If you are new to Germany, you are probably wondering, what this fun festival of “Fasching, Fastnet, Fastnacht?”
 Well, it’s a lot of fun, that’s what it is!
-This “fools’ night” celebration is one of a kind and an unforgettable part of your visit to Germany.
-Every February, and sometimes as early as January German towns big and small celebrate with a spectacular costumed parade, fest foods and of course, beer and wine.
-This colorful, traditional celebration season begins in the 11th month (November) on the 11th and 11:00 a.m and ends the last week of February with Shrove Monday, Tuesday and ends around the end of February.
-Although, the official date begins January 6th (Epiphany), many celebrations extend to Ash Wednesday right up until the first weekend of March.
+This German festival is called a “fools’ night” celebration is one of a kind and an unforgettable part of a visit to Germany.
+Every February, and sometimes as early as January German towns big and small celebrate with a spectacular costume parade, fest foods, and of course, beer and wine.
+This colorful, traditional German Festival celebration season begins in the 11th month (November) on the 11th and 11:00 a.m and ends the last week of February with Shrove Monday, Tuesday, and ends around the end of February.
+Although the official date begins January 6th (Epiphany), many celebrations extend to Ash Wednesday right up until the first weekend of March.

 However, this traditional pre-lenten celebration is mostly parades, parties and festivals and takes place all over Europe.
 In Germany, every area celebrates in their own way.
 Legend states it began in the Black Forest part of Germany but its making its way all around Germany, this celebration is called “Carnival” in France or Köln (Cologne) and “Marde Gras” in New Orleans.
 It’s unorthodox, flamboyant revelry has religious roots, pagan tones and is just plain fun!

 In Germany, we can count on a “fest” or “festival” almost every weekend in some part of the country.
-In my part of Germany, Stuttgart, we literally go from Christmas markets to Fasching-Fastnacht season in a heartbeat.
+As part of the German Festival culture in Stuttgart, we go from Christmas markets to Fasching-Fastnacht season in a heartbeat.
 It literally feels like the party never ends here.
 So embrace and enjoy.

 - Why does one celebration have so many names?
 It really boils down to all the different regions and influences.
 Just like Christmas markets around Germany, each region celebrates Fasching/Fastnacht/Fasnet with different costumes, typically representing their town.
 Not all of the costumes make sense, it’s o.k., “go with it.”
 For instance, one town maybe a pig, another a bird and then sometimes it’s a character or person.
 Although this celebration season has many different names they are pretty much all observing “pre-lenten” tradition.